How Many Languages Make Good Multilingual Instruction Tuning? A Case Study on BLOOM: Scaling Instruction Languages

-We use the Hugging Face transformers framework~\citep{wolf2019huggingface} with the DeepSpeed integration~\citep{rasley2020deepspeed} as the training software.
-The learning rate is set to 3e-5.
-The batch size was established at 4 per device.
+We use the transformers framework~\citep{wolf2019huggingface} with DeepSpeed integration~\citep{rasley2020deepspeed} for fine-tuning.
+We set the learning rate to 3e-5 and the batch size to 4 per device.
 Gradient accumulation, with a step size of 4, enables the aggregation of gradients over multiple steps.
-The number of training epochs is fixed at 3.
-The maximum model length is set to 768, the same as the Bactrian-X paper~\citep{li2023bactrianx}.
-Models are trained on the cluster with 4 AMD MI250X GPUs (8 GPU dies) in each node.
-We adopt distributed training on multiple nodes from 2 to 10 nodes with the increase in the number of languages, making the global batch size from 256 to 1280.
+The number of epochs is fixed at 3.
+The maximum model length is set to 768, the same as in Bactrian-X~\citep{li2023bactrianx}.
+Models are trained on a cluster with 4 AMD MI250X GPUs (in total 8 GPU dies) in each node.
+We adopt distributed training on multiple nodes ranging from 2 to 10 with the increase in the number of languages, making the global batch size range from 256 to 1280.